rotorflight/rotorflight-ref-design/Reference-Design-F7B.md

 ² The optional servo may have a solder pad on the PCB.

 ³ Suitable as EXTI because the pin is close to the other gyro pins

+⁴ The current on this pin must not exceed 3mA

 ## ADC Inputs